orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - Combat Module
 - Shield Module
 - Inspire Module (more attack if they're nearby)
 - -> Like I said everything that can be put on a player can be put on a drone and then has an effect.
+Certain things can only be put on drones.
-Certain Drone Repairing
+Drone Repairing
 - Based on the types of modules used on the drone different ores are required to repair a drone if damaged.
 Removing Modules from Drones